isomerpages/msf-esp/index.md

               description: You can contact us if you would like to become a ESP
               url: https://google.com
     - hero:
-        subtitle: Our Partners
+        title: Our Partners
-        description: Start a meaningful partnership with us
+        subtitle: Start a meaningful partnership with us
         background: /images/partners-banner.png
         button: Join Us
         url: https://google.com